 With this regulation, the Regional Government of the Azores implements one of the measures foreseen in the Agenda for Job Creation and Business Competitiveness, concluding the review of SIDART.

 The review of the regime was due to the need to address regional disparities through mobility, internationalization, promotion, protection and affirmation of identity “Artesanato dos Açores”, the public training and professionalization of artisanal supply, taking into account the respective representativeness and quality, inherent.

-Enhancing the quality of production and competitiveness of the handicraft businesses of the Azores, while at the same time it meets structural changes resulting from the creation of the Craftsman Status and Craft Production Unit, are other goals that the Vice-Presidency, Employment and Corporate Competitiveness want to achieve.
+Enhancing the quality of production and competitiveness of the handicraft businesses of the Azores, while at the same time it meets structural changes resulting from the creation of the Craftsman Status and Craft Production Unit, are other goals that the Regional Secretariat for Youth, Professional Qualification and Employment want to achieve.